Pueblan milk snake: In captivity

 Pueblan milk snakes adapt well in captivity if kept between 80 and 85 degrees Fahrenheit, with a night time temperature drop of 5 to 10 degrees.
 Temperature control is important, as it maintains the animal's feeding response and digestion.
 Cages should be escape proof, and fresh water provided at all times.
 A hide box is necessary, since Pueblans are more comfortable in confined spaces.
 King snakes and milk snakes must be housed separately (except during the breeding season) because they are cannibalistic.
 Pueblan milk snakes are widely bred and very affordable, likely being the most common subspecies in captivity.

 They can be flighty and will typically defecate when initially handled, though they will rarely bite.
 They become more docile with regular handling.

 Reproduction

 Pueblan milk snakes brumate for a period of 3–4 months from November through early March emerging to mate at the end of this time period.
 Females are triggered in this way to ovulate and produce a pheromone trail which the males follow.
+Pueblan milk snakes are oviparous and lay a clutch of eggs.
 The female lays 2-15 eggs 30 days after mating.
 The juveniles hatch 2 months (55–60 days) later.